app-sre/unleash/README.md

 - `GH_CALLBACK_URL`: The OAuth callback URL.
 - `CLIENT_ACCESS_TOKEN`: The Client API Bearer Token that users have to authenticate with.
+- `ORGS`: The comma-separated list of Github authorized organizations.

 ### Run